-This two-day symposium brings together scholars from a range of disciplines, including Philosophy, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.
-The event includes a range of talks as well as a couple of interactive workshops on key methodological tools for Digital Humanities research.
+This two-day (June 15th and 16th), hybrid symposium—part on-site at the campus of Tilburg University, part online—brings together scholars from a range of disciplines, including Philosophy, Culture Studies, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.
+The event includes keynotes, a range of talks, and poster presentations on Digital Humanities research.

-This symposium is organized by Inge van de Ven (TSHD, Department of Culture Studies) and Sander Verhaegh (TSHD, Department of Philosophy), assisted by Annemijn Gommers.
-The event is funded by the Tilburg School of Humanities and Digital Sciences (TSHD) , Tilburg University, the Netherlands Institute for Cultural Analysis, and the Netherlands Research School for Literary Studies.
+This symposium is organized by Giovanni Cassani (TSHD, Department of Cognitive Science and Artificial Intelligence), Lucie Chateau (TSHD, Department of Culture Studies), Richard Heersmink (TSHD, Department of Philosophy), Michal Klincewicz (TSHD, Department of Cognitive Science and Artificial Intelligence), and Frédéric Tomas (TSHD, Department of Communication and Cognition).
+The event is funded by the Tilburg School of Humanities and Digital Sciences (TSHD) , Tilburg University, and the Netherlands Institute for Cultural Analysis.